 Mussel sampling and processing

-Between 2011 and 2018, mussels were sampled at 95 sites within the littoral fucoid belt (Fig. 1).
+Mussels were sampled at 95 sites within the littoral fucoid belt in 2011-2018 (Fig. 1).
 Data for 17 of these sites were included in the study by Katolikova et al. 2016, the remaining data are new.
 Sites were chosen to describe littoral populations of the Bay in as much detail as possible and to account for the heterogeneity of their habitat by substrate type, surf level, and distance from rivers and ports.
 All samples were taken within the fucoid belt to minimize differences in depth.
 At each site, three samples from fucoid thalluses (hereinafter, algal samples) and three samples from bottom substrates (bottom samples) were collected a few meters from each other using 0.25 m2 and 0.025 m2 frames respectively.
 When sampling, the frames were not placed randomly, but in such a way as to capture the dense mussel aggregations.

-Because shell morphotypes can be reliably identified in mussels larger than 10 mm (Khaitov et al. 2021), only such mussels were selected from samples and used in further analyses.
-The procedure for selection of mussels from samples taken from different substrates was different.
-From the bottom samples, all mussels were selected.
-From algal samples, one bundle of algae, selected so that to contain at least a few dozens of mussels, and all other algae were weighed separately, along with attached mussels.
-Only mussels from the bundle were used in further analysis.
-To calculate the total number of mussels in the sample, the weight of the bundle with the known number of mussels and the rest of the algae was compared.
+We used mussels with a shell length larger than 10 mm to identify the shell morphotypes reliably (Khaitov et al. 2021).
+In the bottom samples all mussels from a frame were used.
+In the algal samples the procedure was different.
+One bundle of algae, containing at least a few dozens of mussels, was chosen and weighed along with attached mussels.
+The rest of algae from a frame was weighted as well.
+Mussels from the bundle were counted and used for further analysis.
+The ratio between the counted number of mussels and to the boundle weight was applied to the total algal weight to reconstruct the total number of mussels in the sample.
 For 12 sites the information on total number of mussels in algal samples was lacking, and these sites were excluded from those analyses which required data on mussel abundance (Model 2, see below).

 Shell morphotypes (E-morphotype, characteristic to ME, and T-morphotype, characteristic to MT) were identified for all selected mussels as in Khaitov et al. (2021).
-For further, the proportion of morphotypes was converted to the proportion of MT (Ptros) in each sample, in pooled samples from each substrate from each site (PtrosAlgae and PtrosBottom) and in pooled samples from each site (PtrosSite), using equation
+Further, the proportion of morphotypes was converted to the proportion of MT (Ptros) in each sample, in pooled samples from each substrate at each site (PtrosAlgae and PtrosBottom) and in pooled samples from each site (PtrosSite), using equation

 Ptros = e −2.4 + 5.4PT1 + e −2.4 + 5.4PT, where PT - proportion of T-morphotype.